-CBD and Hemp Oil for Trigger Finger
+CBD Oil for Trigger Finger

 It inhibits the activity of an enzyme called FAAH, which is responsible for breaking down anandamide.
 Therefore, CBD indirectly increases anandamide levels, which accounts for many of its benefits.

 CBD also works outside the endocannabinoid system, affecting other cell receptors such as TRPV1.
 These receptors are involved in the perception of pain and heat.
-They are the same receptors that get activated when you eat chili peppers.
+They are the same receptors that get activated when people eat chili peppers.

 By interacting with TRPV1 receptors and the endocannabinoid system, CBD can have a positive influence over both pain and inflammation.
 Numerous studies support this idea, including this one, which appeared in Future Medicinal Chemistry in 2009.

 Unfortunately, there is no existing research specifically on CBD for trigger finger.
 However, there is plenty of evidence to back its use as an anti-inflammatory and painkiller.
 Since inflammation is often a critical factor in trigger finger, it does not seem unreasonable to assume CBD could help relieve some of the symptoms.